alphanu1/gud-windows/README.md

 include/
   gud.h              the protocol.
-MIT, from Noralf Tronnes' include/drm/gud.h gud_host.h         host side, with no USB in it modeline.h         the store: where porches come from convert.h          BGRA8888 to the wire formats lz4enc.h           LZ4 block compression gud_dump.h         render a probed device as text
+MIT, from Noralf Tronnes' include/drm/gud.h gud_host.h         host side, with no USB in it modeline.h         the store: how a modeline reaches the device convert.h          BGRA8888 to the wire formats lz4enc.h           LZ4 block compression gud_dump.h         render a probed device as text